 Alternatively, it can be paid after declaring it through the annual Self Assessment tax return; however, this approach will only apply in the first year it is declared, as HMRC will adjust the employee’s tax code going forward.

 If the company car benefit changes significantly (i.e. the car is replaced in the year), it will likely result in an adjustment on the Self Assessment tax return, or an adjustment to the tax code.
 However, HMRC should be notified of the change at the time it takes place.

 The company and the employee must continue to declare the car benefit each year, regardless of whether it is payrolled or not.
 It is also important to be aware that the considered level of benefit may change each year, even if the car stays the same.

 How is company car tax calculated?

-Company car tax is calculated on both the retail price and the CO2 emissions of the car.
+Company car tax is calculated on both the retail price and the CO2 emissions of the car (there are a series of bands that different cars fall into).
 An expensive car with high CO2 emissions will attract a large company car tax bill.

 4 examples of how company car tax is calculated

 To better understand the impact different vehicle types have on company car tax, we have created 4 examples below.